Felipeomc/data_ga/README.md

 ```bash
 http://localhost:3000/projeto2
 ```

+### 9. Project Structure (**web-app/** Subfolder)

+The web-ap directory contains the implementation of the web application for team formation based on a genetic algorithm.
+The tool connects to MongoDB Atlas, using environment variables for authentication.

 In this interface, you will be able to explore all the functionalities of TeamPlus and navigate through the different pages of the application.

+The main files required to run the application are:

+package.json → Manages dependencies and scripts.

+db.js → Connects to MongoDB Atlas and defines data models.

+routes/ → Defines API routes.

+views/ → Contains the application's views.

+public/ → Static files (CSS, JS, images).

+.env → Environment variables file (not included in the repository for security reasons).

+### 10. Auxiliary Data (**web-app/** Subfolder)

+Some JSON files store data extracted from online databases for displaying profiles and running tests, but they are not essential for running the application.

 # How to Cite This Repository
 If you use the code from this repository, please cite the following reference: